Gold digger: Film

 The gold digger emerged as a dominant trope in American popular culture beginning in the 1920s.
 Stephen Sharot stated that the gold digger supplanted the popularity of the vamp in 1920s cinema.

 By the 1930s, the term "gold digger" had reached the United Kingdom through a British remake of The Gold Diggers.
 While the film received negative critical reception, several sequels with the same title have been produced.

 In the 1930s, the gold digger trope was used in a number of popular American films, most notably Gold Diggers of 1933, Gold Diggers of 1935, Baby Face, Red-Headed Woman, Dinner at Eight, and Havana Widows.
 Film historian Roger Dooley notes that the gold digger is one of the most common of the “stock company of stereotypes that continually reappear in the films of the 1930s.”
 Gold diggers in 1930s cinema were often portrayed in positive, sometimes heroic, ways.
 The character has featured in many films since the 1930s such as Gentlemen Prefer Blondes (1953) and How to Marry a Millionaire (1953), both starring Marilyn Monroe, or as a villainous foil, as in both versions of Disney's film The Parent Trap.

 Music

 The gold digger image or trope appears in several popular songs, including "My Heart Belongs to Daddy" (1938), "Diamonds Are a Girl’s Best Friend" (1949), "Santa Baby" (1953), "She Got the Goldmine (I Got The Shaft)" (1982), and "Material Girl" (1984).
 Rap music's use of the "gold digger script" is one of a few prevalent sexual scripts that is directed at young African-American women.
 The 2005 hit "Gold Digger" by Kanye West was the ninth best selling and ninth most played song of the 2000s, according to People Magazine.

+Related terms

+The term sugar baby is a related term for a young woman who engages in transactional romantic relationships, and arose during the 1920s, not long after the popularization of gold digger.
+A distinction between the two might be made in that gold digger has the connotation of a woman whose goal is marriage to a wealthy husband, whereas sugar baby implies the status of girlfriend or mistress of a wealthy man.